Richard, 6th Prince of Sayn-Wittgenstein-Berleburg: Marriage

 Richard married Princess Benedikte of Denmark at Fredensborg Palace Church on 3 February 1968.
 She is the second daughter of Frederik IX of Denmark and Ingrid of Sweden, younger sister of Margrethe II of Denmark and elder sister of Queen Anne-Marie of Greece.
 The couple lived at Berleburg Castle.
 Pursuant to the marriage contract, in Denmark Richard and his children by Princess Benedikte were to be attributed the style of Highness, rather than the unknown Durchlaucht ("Serene Highness") to which all Sayn-Wittgenstein princes were historically entitled in Germany.

 While the couple were raising their family Princess Benedikte reduced her royal engagements in Denmark, where she spent only about a quarter of her time.

-Death

-Prince Richard died suddenly on 13 March 2017 at the castle of Berleburg in Germany.